containrrr/watchtower/docs/arguments.md

                 Type: Boolean
              Default: false
 ```

+Note that monitor-only can also be specified on a per-container basis with the `com.centurylinklabs.watchtower.monitor-only` label set on those containers.

 ## Without restarting containers
 Do not restart containers after updating.
 This option can be useful when the start of the containers